 If 15km is too much for you, you can start your ride anywhere you like.
 If you do not own a bike, you can use Rio’s bike-sharing system, called Bike Rio.
 The bike stations are scattered throughout every corner of Rio de Janeiro.
 You can also ride a bike around Lagoa Rodrigo de Freitas.
 The is a bike lane around the lagoon with a total length of 7.5 km, offering a very pleasant trip.

 The daily use of bicycles at Bike Rio is R$8,80, but you can also choose the monthly pass, valid for 30 days, for $29,90.
-There are hundreds of bike rentals stations around the city, running between 5 am and midnight.
+There are hundreds of bike rental stations around the city, running between 5 am and midnight.
 For more information on Bike Rio, visit their official website or read our blog post for more information about it.

 2. Visit the Mirante da Paz, in Cantagalo